NCBI-Codeathons/wgs-sars-cov2/README.md

 - complications:

-Demographics influence on geographical patterns; how do these impact the phylogenetic tree from the whole genome occurrences
+Demographics influence on geographical patterns; how do these impact the phylogenetic tree from the whole genome occurrences; Scaling up in presence of operating system oddities;
+Computing Phylogenetic tree with large amounts of data and finding ways to optimize the process (particularly with bootstrapping iterations)

 - future direction

+Implementation of python code (ex. snippet occurrence analysis code but we will need to scale it); Visualization for this for example creating a graph of snippet occurrence.